Delicious low carb, grain-free English muffins that only take minutes to make. And this version is nut-free and can be made dairy-free and paleo too.

 For my version, I wanted to try to make it entirely nut-free.
 I love making my own sunflower seed flour, as it’s a great alternative to almond flour.
 You can purchase it, but it’s much less expensive to make your own.
 I also love making my own Sunbutter, which is also less expensive and has fewer carbs.
 I did find I had to play with the amounts a little because sunflower seed butter can be goopy and more liquidy than nut butters.
 But the results were absolutely delicious and make a wonderful low carb alternative to real English muffins.
 And they can be whipped up in an instant!

-- 3 tbsp sunflower seed flour Homemade Sunflower Seed Flour Recipe
+- 3 tablespoon sunflower seed flour Homemade Sunflower Seed Flour Recipe

 - 1 large egg